-Misconduct is sorted into the types listed here to help judges understand the expectations of the Judge Program and what sorts of behavior are addressed by the Committee.
-These descriptions also help the Committee ensure similar incidents have consistent and fair resolutions.
+Misconduct is sorted into the types listed here to help judges understand the expectations of the Judge Program and what sorts of behavior are addressed by the JCC.
+These descriptions also help the JCCensure similar incidents have consistent and fair resolutions.
 Mistaken rulings or other honestly intended errors on the part of any judge are not considered misconduct.